House-Sitting Guides

 3. Paid House Sitting Jobs

-There are plenty of websites you can join to find paid pet-sitting jobs in Australia.
-You set your own rates, but the sites handle the money between you and the owner and also provide insurance.
-I have completed over 200 paid house sits through MadPaws since 2016, and also get paid to feed cats, walk dogs and look after puppies in their homes.
+I have completed over 200 paid house sits through MadPaws since 2016, and also get paid to feed cats, walk dogs and look after puppies in their homes!

 5. Find a House Sitter Now

 If you’d like to start looking for a house sitter immediately, here are links to my recommended house-sitting websites for pet owners.
-Please note that if you book through some of these links, I may receive a small commission at no extra cost to you, which helps me to keep producing free content for this site.
-Thank you!
+Please note that if you book through some of these links, I may receive a small commission at no extra cost to you, which helps me to keep producing free content for this site!

-Option 1: Local, Insured Pet Sitters in Australia
+Option 2: Local, Professional Pet Sitters in Australia

 $10 off PetCloud